sdispater/pendulum/docs/docs/fluent_helpers.md

 # Fluent helpers

-Pendulum provides helpers that returns a new instance with some attributes modified compared to the original instance.
+Pendulum provides helpers that return a new instance with some attributes modified compared to the original instance.
-However, none of these helpers, with the exception of explicitely setting the timezone, will change the timezone of the instance.
+However, none of these helpers, with the exception of explicitly setting the timezone, will change the timezone of the instance.
 Specifically, setting the timestamp will not set the corresponding timezone to UTC.